 Versatile and packed with flavor, the best tacos are those with the perfect balance of savory protein and fresh ingredients bundled in a tortilla.
-Here’s your step-by-step DIY to building your own with nutrition Expert Lindsey Pine.
+Here’s your step-by-step DIY to building your own.

 Since I was born and raised in Los Angeles (which is basically the mecca of delicious Mexican food in the U.S.), I consider myself to be an expert in eating tacos.
 Imagine slicing into some nicely charred carne asada hot from the grill, or watching the taco truck guy carve thin pieces of al pastor from the spit, dripping with juices and fat.

 I don’t know about you, but my mouth is watering!

 I think we can all agree that tacos are delicious, but sometimes, especially when you order them in a restaurant, they’re not exactly the healthiest.
 Here are the steps to make your own healthier versions at home:

 1. Choose a lean cut of meat or even use plant-based protein.

 When choosing the protein to go inside of your taco, choose one on the leaner side.
 Chicken (without the skin), flank steak, sirloin, top round, bottom round, london broil, skirt steak, pork loin, shrimp, and fish are all great choices.
 If you’ve got the extra cash, you can even use filet mignon!
 If you use ground beef, be sure to choose a leaner grind, such as 90% lean/10% fat, 93/7, or 96/4.